 Bladder kelp is globally widespread.
-It is found in the Atlantic Islands (Baardseth 1941, Chamberlain 1965); North America from Alaska to California, Baja, and Mexico (e.g., Carr 1994, Graham et al 2007, Cavanaugh et al 2011); Central America (Taylor 1945); South America from Peru to Chile, Argentina, and Uruguay (e.g., Vásquez et al 2006, Thiel et al 2007, Macaya & Zuccarello 2010); the Indian Ocean (Silva et al 1996); Tasmania (Cribb 1954, Womersley 1987); the Antarctic and the sub-Antarctic islands (Ricker 1987, John et al 1994); and New Zealand (Hay 1990, Fyfe & Israel 1996, Brown et al 1997, Hepburn et al 2007).
+It is found in the Atlantic Islands (Baardseth 1941, Chamberlain 1965); North America from Alaska to California, Baja, and Mexico (e.g., Carr 1994, Graham et al 2007, Cavanaugh et al 2011); Central America (Taylor 1945); South America from Peru to Chile, Argentina, and Uruguay (e.g., Vásquez et al 2006, Thiel et al 2007, Macaya & Zuccarello 2010b); the Indian Ocean (Silva et al 1996); Tasmania (Cribb 1954, Womersley 1987); sub-Antarctic islands (Ricker 1987, John et al 1994); and New Zealand (Hay 1990, Fyfe & Israel 1996, Brown et al 1997, Hepburn et al 2007).

-In New Zealand, bladder kelp has a broad latitudinal distribution, occurring in the southern North Island, the South Island, as well as Stewart, Chatham, Bounty, Antipodes, Auckland, and Campbell islands (Chapman & Chapman 1980, Adams 1994, Hurd & Pilditch 2011, Harper et al 2012).
-Bladder kelp does not persist in New Zealand waters where maximum temperatures exceed 18-19° C for several days (Hay 1990).
-The northern limit of bladder kelp is between Castlepoint and Cape Turnagain on the east coast of the North Island, and Kapiti Island on the west coast of the North Island, and appears to correspond to the Southland current, which brings cool nutrient-rich water north from the south (Hay 1990).
+In New Zealand, bladder kelp has a broad latitudinal distribution (Figure 2), occurring around the southern North Island, the South Island, as well as Stewart, Chatham, Bounty, Antipodes, Auckland, and Campbell islands (Adams 1994, Harper et al 2012).
+According to Hay (1990) bladder kelp does not persist in New Zealand waters where maximum temperatures exceed 18-19 °C for several days.
+The northern limit of bladder kelp in the North Island has been reported to be between Castlepoint and Cape Turnagain on the east coast of the North Island, and Kapiti Island on the west coast.
+No Macrocystis has been seen at Castlepoint for at least 40 years, and there are no recent sightings of it at Kapiti Island.
+The current northern limit of the species appears to be on D'Urville Island in the western Marlborough Sounds (Desmond, pers. comm.), on the west coast of the North Island near Mana Island, and on the east coast of the North Island in Palliser Bay.
+Hay (1990) considered the distribution of bladder kelp corresponds to the Southland current, which brings cool nutrient-rich water north from the south.
 The distribution of bladder kelp is generally patchy, and there is both seasonal and inter-annual variation in abundance (Hay 1990, Pirker et al 2000).
+D'Archino et al (2019) evaluated the known distribution of M. pyrifera in the Wellington region, reports of declining populations over time, and methods to monitor populations of Macrocystis.
+The main drivers of retraction in range and declining populations are considered to be a combination of increased sea surface temperature, a combination of reduced light availability and increased sedimentation from terrestrial runoff, and, in some parts of its range, invasion by Undaria pinnatifida (Desmond et al 2015, 2018, 2019, Tait et al 2021).